Mikaela/shell-things/etc/opt/chromium/policies/managed/README.md

 Disables incognito mode.
 I don't recommend this.

-## `doh-automatic.json`
+## `doh-allowed.json`

-If no DNS over HTTPS policy is used, this unlocks the setting.
+If no DNS over HTTPS policy is used, this unlocks the setting while still allowing downgrade to system DNS (think of DoT opportunistic mode, kind of?).
 Enabling managed policies disable it by default.

-Incompatible with any actual DoH policy.
+Incompatible with `doh-forced.json`.
+This must be used together with any other `doh-*.json` file, but only one of them.

 ## `doh-dns0.json`

-Simply enables DNS-over-HTTPS with DNS0.eu. `automatic` means downgrade is allowed (the system resolver is encrypted), `secure` would lock it.
+Simply enables DNS-over-HTTPS with DNS0.eu.

+## `doh-forced.json`

+Enforces use of DNS-over-HTTPS disabling the downgrade.

+Incompatible with `doh-allowed.json`.
+Use this together with any other `doh-*.json` file, but only one of them.

 ## `doh-mullvad-base.json`